Family-Based Treatment for Eating Disorders: Therapy and Counseling Programs

 When you’re experiencing difficulties because of a mental health condition, having support from your family and loved ones can be an incredible asset.
 A Mission For Michael (AMFM) Mental Health Treatment Centers provide comprehensive care, including helping you develop a healthy support network.
-Our residential treatment centers can be located in California, Washington, and Virginia.
+Our residential treatment centers can be located in California, Minnesota, and Virginia.

 We provide treatment for a range of mental health conditions including mood disorders, personality disorders, schizophrenia spectrum disorder, and dual diagnosis conditions.
 Family-based treatment is commonly available to help your loved ones gain the knowledge they need to support you in your recovery.
 We are going to focus on Family therapy for eating disorders.
 While AMFM treatment centers do not provide treatment for those experiencing moderate to severe eating disorders, we can support those who are struggling with some disordered eating behaviors.